byronwall/data-viz/docs/prd/16-filter-rework/notes.md

 ### Pivot Table

-- Not clear how to activate filters - click the search icon - should change to a filter icon
 - Should highlight the active filters in the pivot table - use a yellow background on cells that meet the filter conditions - the filters affect other charts, not the pivot table, so all live data shoudl be renderered - no change
-- No obvious way to engage a row filter - add an icon, similar to column
-- Remove the `toast` that appears when a filter is applied
+- Pivot table row header needs to use the raw value with type and not a string
+- PivotCell needs to build a key with the approriate typed value for the column field + value
+- Need to apply an OR to the columns and an OR to the rows if there are multiple entries

 ### Related to Data Table